Ada-Developers-Academy/core-unit-1/debugging-contd/problem-set-debugging-contd.md

 She needs to determine if each sequence is DNA or RNA, and compress the sequence for storage.
 Dahlia will compress them by replacing repeating characters in the string with a single character followed by a number representing how many times the character was repeated.

 To run the project:
-- execute in the console `python3 main.py`
+- execute `python3 main.py` in the console

-Or
-- Use the "Play" button in VS Code when the `main.py` file is open and has focus

 To run the tests:
 - execute `pytest tests/test_part_one.py` in the console to run just the part 1 tests